comes/ecowitt2weewx/README.md

 ## General

-In case your weather station send all data to ecowitt.net and you lost your weewx database, this huge cannonball will help you to reintegrate your data.
+In case your weather station send all data to ecowitt.net and you lost your weewx database, this huge cannonball will help you to reintegrate your data. build with https://laravel-zero.com

 The steps are easy.

-## Configuration

-Copy `.env.example` to `.env` and configure `ECOWITT_ACCOUNT` and `ECOWITT_PASSWORD` in `.env` file.
-Install Laravel als described on https://laravel.com/docs/8.x/installation

 ### 1. Export and Convert